Dareen99darwin/RFM_Dunnhumby/README.md

 **Key Findings**

-Potential Loyalists is the largest segment with 680 customers — a major opportunity for conversion to Champions Champions generate the highest sales despite being only 358 customers — high value, high engagement 97.49% of Champions have used coupons, suggesting promotions play a key role in retaining top customers New Customers have the lowest coupon usage at 41.18% — onboarding campaigns could improve early engagement Cant Lose Them segment shows 93.90% coupon usage but low recency — win-back campaigns are critical for this group
+RFM Segmentation

+- Potential Loyalists is the largest segment with 680 customers — the biggest conversion opportunity
+- Champions generate the highest sales despite being only 358 customers
+- 97.49% of Champions have used coupons vs only 41.18% of New Customers — promotions play a key role in retaining top customers
+- Can't Lose Them segment shows 93.90% coupon usage but low recency — critical win-back target

+Retention

+- 37.5% of customers don't return after their first purchase — the single biggest drop in the customer lifecycle
+- Retention stabilizes at 55–65% by week 2 and remains consistent — loyalty is established within the first 2 weeks
+- GROCERY has the highest week 1 retention at 54.90% — the primary anchor department
+- Clear split between essential categories (GROCERY, DRUG GM, PRODUCE) with high habitual retention and specialty categories (COSMETICS, SEAFOOD) with low occasional retention

 **Dashboard**
 The Power BI dashboard includes: